-Craving Curator's Guide to Dining in Montreal
+Craving Curator's guide to dining in Montreal

 Come along as food photographer Scott Usheroff guides you through the city's diverse gastronomic scene with this personally curated selection of 'must-tries' from 10 Montreal establishments.

-Every Sunday, Griffintown's Mano Cornuto transforms into a haven of Italian tradition.
-Dive into a four-course feast that feels like home, yet surprises every time.
-At $40 per person, it's an unmatched culinary journey in Montreal.
-From fresh salads kissed with unique vinaigrettes to pasta dishes that sing with authenticity, and desserts that melt your heart.
+It's an unmatched culinary journey in Montreal: From fresh salads kissed with unique vinaigrettes to pasta dishes that sing with authenticity, and desserts that melt your heart.
 And, if you're in the know, the porchetta add-on is a must.
 Paired with curated wines and special cocktails, Sunday at Mano is more than a meal; it's an experience.

 Mon Lapin has forged its reputation as one of the best restaurants in the city thanks to its impeccable consistency on all levels.
 The restaurant on Saint-Zotique Street has distinguished itself since its opening by offering refined cuisine, personalized service, an exceptional wine list, and a unique atmosphere.